DfX-NYUAD/GNN4CIRCUITS/examples/reliability/README.md

 ## Reliability Training

-This use-case reproduces the path-level regression experiments from Section 5.2.2 of the GNN4CIRCUITS paper, inspired by the GNN4REL framework Alrahis et al. (2022).
+This use-case reproduces the path-level regression experiments from Section 5.2.2 of the GNN4CIRCUITS paper, inspired by the GNN4REL framework [Alrahis et al. (2022)](https://ieeexplore.ieee.org/document/9852805).
 The goal is to estimate process-variation-induced timing degradation for critical paths in gate-level netlists.

 Each graph in this experiment represents a 1-hop subgraph around a timing path in an integrated circuit (IC) netlist.
 The regression task predicts the degradation of the delay of each path — a critical aspect in designing reliable ICs under process variation.

 The dataset is derived from select EPFL benchmarks, where 1,000 worst-slack paths were extracted per design and augmented using Monte-Carlo simulations of process variation.
-The data has been preprocessed using the GNN4CIRCUITS pipeline and converted into a format suitable for graph regression.
+The data, found [here](https://github.com/lilasrahis/GNN4REL), has been preprocessed using the GNN4CIRCUITS pipeline and converted into a format suitable for graph regression.

 #### Example:
 ```bash